Akankshasrivastava11/ask-jiji-27/README.md

 http://localhost:5000

-One Improvement with More Time
+## One Improvement with More Time

-If I had more time, I would:
+      1.If I had more time, I would:

-Implement full authentication flow (signup/login)
+      2.Implement full authentication flow (signup/login)

-Restrict RLS policies to user-specific data
+      3.Restrict RLS policies to user-specific data

-Integrate vector search (RAG) using Supabase + embeddings
+      4.Integrate vector search (RAG) using Supabase + embeddings

-Add proper error handling and logging
+      5.Add proper error handling and logging

-Deploy the backend on a cloud platform (Render / Railway)
+      6.Deploy the backend on a cloud platform (Render / Railway)